eugf/raspberry_pi_setup_guide/README.md

       - Size should be between 4 - 64 GB, larger ones will need to be reformatted
       - Location should NOT be the C:\ drive
   - Flash!
+    - Windows users: you may need to grant permission to the command line to start the flashing process by selecting "Yes"